tungsten-ai/tungstenkit/README.md

 [Introduction](#tungstenkit-ml-container-made-simple) | [Installation](#prerequisites) | [Getting Started](https://tungsten-ai.github.io/docs/getting_started) | [Documentation](https://tungsten-ai.github.io/docs)

-Tungstenkit is ML containerization tool with a focus on developer productivity and versatility.
+**Tungstenkit** is ML containerization tool with a focus on developer productivity and versatility.

-The key features are:
+Have you ever struggled to use models from github?
+You may have repeated tedious steps like: cuda/dependency problems, file handling, and scripting for testing.

+Standing on the shoulder of Docker, this project aims to make using ML models less painful by adding functionalities for typical use cases - REST API server, GUI, CLI, and Python script.

+With Tungstenkit, sharing and consuming ML models can be quick and enjoyable.

+## Features
 - [Requires only a few lines of Python code](#requires-only-a-few-lines-of-python-code)
 - [Build once, use everywhere](#build-once-use-everywhere):
     - [REST API server](#rest-api-server)